-During 2020, the Manas Group had two full time and full time equivalent staff.
+During 2021, Turaco Group had two full time and full time equivalent staff.
 There are no women on the Board.

 The Company should have and disclose a process for periodically evaluating the performance of the Board, its committees and individual directors and whether a performance evaluation was undertaken in the reporting period in accordance with that process.